oplS17projects/FP1/README.md

  	 	port-no])

+All fields after message are optional.
 The server-address is "smtp.gmail.com".
 The To and From fields are self explanatory. port is optional but google recommends 587. tls-encode is using the SSL wrapper interface ports->ssl-ports

 To create the header which consists of From, To, cc, bcc, and subject fields, I used the standard-message-header procedure in the net/head